pherathm/DATA110/Markdown-Exercise.md

 ### Task List for Climate Data Analysis

 - [x] Collect climate data from reliable sources (e.g., NOAA, NASA)
-- [ ] Clean data
+- [x] Clean data
-- [ ] Perform exploratory data analysis
+- [x] Perform exploratory data analysis
-- [ ] Visualize key climate variables
+- [x] Visualize key climate variables
-- [ ] Apply statistical models to analyze trends and anomalies
+- [x] Apply statistical models to analyze trends and anomalies
-- [ ] Validate the results with historical data
+- [x] Validate the results with historical data
-- [ ] Compare climate data with different geographic regions
+- [x] Compare climate data with different geographic regions
-- [ ] Interpret
+- [x] Interpret
-- [ ] Create a report summarizing findings and visualizations
+- [x] Create a report summarizing findings and visualizations
-- [ ] Present the analysis
+- [x] Present the analysis

 ### Footnote.[^1]

-[^1]: NOAA's Climate Data Online provides access to a wide range of climate data including temperature, precipitation, and other variables.
+[^1]: NASA's Climate Data Online provides access to a wide range of climate data including temperature, precipitation, and other variables.
 This data is crucial for understanding climate patterns and trends, and it helps in making informed decisions about climate-related issues.